 Both pCloud and Google Drive are among our best cloud storage services.
 There can only be one winner here, though, and it’s pCloud.
 Its plans have better value and the service provides much stronger security and privacy.
 It also has better content controls for your shares.

 What do you think about these two services?
 Which do you prefer?
-Let us know in the comments below.
+Let us know in the comments below, and read how pCloud compares to Dropbox, too.
 Thank you for reading.